 Any individual who wishes to pursue the formal resolution process should file, in writing, a complaint with the Title IX Coordinator, stating the nature of the alleged misconduct, the individual(s) accused and the relief requested.
 If the individual making the complaint withdraws it, no further action will be taken unless the University determines it is obligated to do so or deems the allegations serious enough to warrant further action.
 The University, in its sole discretion, reserves the right to depart from the prescribed steps in order to effectively handle any and all complaints in accordance with applicable laws.
-For more information about the formal resolution process for complaints involving students, please refer to Appendix B. For more information about the formal resolution process for complaints involving students involving employees only, please refer to Appendix E.
+For more information about the Formal Resolution Process, please refer to Appendix B.